bbauska/ibm-intermediate-web-dev/README.md

 In this module (12), you learned that:

--   On-page SEO is the process of improving a website\'s ranking and visibility in search engines,
+-   On-page SEO is the process of improving a website&apos;s ranking and visibility in search engines,

 -   It helps Google understand website content for higher ranking in